zenflow/resume/README.md

 - Fulfilled a unique role as the resident Flash guy, building and upgrading various interactive Flash applets for the web
 - Updated content and design for CMS instances (Drupal, WordPress, Expression Engine)

-#### Sales Associate
-*The Source by Circuit City Electronics - Edmonton, AB - October 2008 to July 2009*

-- In weekly statistical reports, consistently ranked 2nd in sales at my location and within the top 15 of all Sales Associates at all 14 locations in the Edmonton district
-- Received recognition from management for my ability to up-sell customers with extended warranties
-- Successfully managed customer service and technical support requests, resulting in marked customer satisfaction
-- Proven team player by sharing tasks of stocking shelves, cleaning and setting up and maintaining displays

 #### Contracted Developer
 *Manitoulin Transport - Gore Bay, ON - May 2006 to December 2006*
 - Implemented new features in a Visual Basic desktop application used by Manitoulin Transport and its business partners for creating, viewing, printing, submitting and performing other operations with Bill of Lading documents